cairo-book/cairo-book/src/ch201-architecture.md

 The Cairo machine is the theoretical model that defines the Von Neumann architecture to prove arbitrary computation.

-Two models define the Cairo Machine:
+The machine is defined by two core models:

 - CPU, or Execution model - The Instruction Set Architecture (ISA)
 - Memory model - Non-deterministic Read-only Memory

-The Execution model defines the ISA: the instruction set, the registers `(pc, ap, fp)`, and the state transition algorithm.
-Cairo has its own ISA optimized for proof generation/verification: it is a custom ZK-ISA, oppsed to general-purpose ISA such as RISC-V.
+The Execution model specifies the ISA through three key components:

+- The instruction set
+- The registers (`pc`, `ap`, `fp`)
+- The state transition algorithm

+Unlike general-purpose ISAs such as RISC-V, Cairo implements its own ISA specifically optimized for proof generation and verification—a custom zero-knowledge ISA (ZK-ISA).
 The Memory model defines how the CPU interacts with the memory.
-Following a Von Neumann architecture, the same memory stores both the program and instruction data.
+Following Von Neumann architecture principles, a single memory stores both program and instruction data.

-There are two versions of the Cairo machine: the _deterministic machine_, used by the prover, and the _non-deterministic_ one, used by the verifier.
+The Cairo machine exists in two versions:

+1. The _deterministic machine_ (used by the prover)
+2. The _non-deterministic machine_ (used by the verifier)

 Why are there two versions of the Cairo machine, one for the prover and one for the verifier?